thisjustin123/cs-4756-final/GAMEPLAN.md

 expecting better results on `highway-v0` since it overall is a simpler problem to solve that more or less requires just driving in line versus performing a tight merge.

 BARK-ML also provides `intersection-v0` but that seems way too difficult to learn for.

+# BARK-ML Gym rewrite

+I don't want to have to pray that my constructed environment somehow matches up with their environment.
+As such, I will try to **create a gym environment / bark ML runtime subclass** that allows me to run a behavior as the expert.
+I don't think it is too difficult...

+This requires that I can construct a `BehaviorIDMClassic()` and pass it in.
+I'm not completely sure if I can.
+But IF SO, then the procedure is more or less as follows:

+1. Construct an expert behavior and pass it in to my wrapper class.
+2. The wrapper class will construct the given gym environment and obtain the observed world at each step.
+3. The wrapper will implement `.step()` by simply using the behavior model's .Plan(...) to evaluate the next action.
+4. States will then be read from the BARK-ML state and actions.
+5. `.step()` will return the state and action pairs.

+This way, I do not have to GUESS at which parameters cause what behaviors.

+ Also, I can probably then ignore data that causes a crash, since that's not very expert.
+But I'm not sure the best way to do that.
+Or if I should.